1993–94 A Group

 The 1993–94 A Group was the 46th season of the A Football Group, the top Bulgarian professional league for association football clubs, since its establishment in 1948.

 Overview

 It was contested by 16 teams, and Levski Sofia won the championship with a record 17 points difference before the second.

+Team information

+Stadia and locations

+The following teams have ensured their participation in A Group for season 1993–94 (listed in alphabetical order):